-Channing is a multi-instrumentalist and songwriter, playing clarinet, saxophone, banjo, vocals, piano, and whatever else will make you dance!
-She performs in the Boulder-Denver area as well as regularly in the British Virgin Islands.
+Channing is a multi-instrumentalist, eclectic performer, and songwriter.
+She is a classically trained clarinetist and plays saxophone, banjo, vocals, piano, and whatever else will make you dance!
+She performs regularly in the Boulder-Denver area and the U.S. Virgin Islands.

-She can be heard locally in the Rampart Street Stompers, Chez Coucou, and as a duo with pianist Bill McKay.
+She can be heard locally in Trickster Carousel, the Rampart Street Stompers, and in the “Chill” duo with pianist extraordinaire Bill McKay.

 Duane has been an important part of the Colorado music scene for decades, playing with many wonderful musical groups in the state, from Tim O'Brien in bluegrass to jazz greats, like Tommy Emanuel.